 This section of the report focuses primarily on economic trends and conditions in Newton County, Georgia, the county in which the subject site is located.
-Economic trends in Georgia and the nation are discussed for comparison purposes.

-It is important to note that the latest economic data available at the local level is reflected in this section.
-This data may not fully reflect the downturn associated with COVID-19 business closures and job losses.
-The exact economic impact on any specific market area or county will be dependent on the longevity and severity of the COVID-19 pandemic over the next several months which may be shortened with the availability of vaccines.
-RPRG provides the most recent data available and will provide an analysis and conclusion on the potential impact of COVID-19 in the conclusion section of this market study.
+Economic trends in Georgia and the nation are also discussed for comparison purposes.
+This section presents the latest economic data available at the local level which provide preliminary indications regarding the impact on the COVID-19 pandemic.
+Available data including monthly unemployment, quarterly At-Place Employment, and employment by sector allow for a comparison of the local, state, and national economies.
+Based on available data, RPRG will comment on the potential short and long term impacts of the COVID-19 pandemic.